 Our final destination was the Red Sea, once again staying at a Mövenpick Dead Sea.

 Naturally, I checked that I was still buoyed up by the water, & fortunately, I was.

-The hotel offered us a marvellous farewell dinner at Luigi’s, chosen as one of the group hailed from Italy and was an expert on that cuisine, though we did have Jordan River wine to toast the tour.
+The hotel offered us a marvellous farewell dinner at Luigi’s, chosen as one of the group hailed from Italy and was an expert on that cuisine.
+We stepped back in time and enjoyed Jordan River wine, from our first night, to toast the tour.